Do you need to eat fruits and vegetables?

 “Eat your fruits and vegetables!”
 You’ve probably heard that nagging scold more often than any other nutritional advice — not only from your mother but from doctors, health organizations, and governments — over the last four decades.

-But how many fruits and vegetables do we really need to eat?
-Might we perhaps be better off eating fewer of them than recommended?
-More provocatively, do we actually need any at all?
+How many fruits and vegetables do we need to eat?
+Might some people be better off eating fewer than recommended?
+More provocatively, do we need any at all?
 In a world where fruit bowls and green smoothies are seen as virtuous and bacon is viewed as sinful, it may seem difficult to even consider these possibilities.

 Yes, there’s been a lot of research on the health benefits of fruits and vegetables, but is it rigorous enough to recommend a standard minimum daily intake?
+And does the quality of the rest of your diet make a difference in that recommendation?
 Read on to learn where the scientific evidence currently stands on fruits and vegetables.

 1. What are fruits?